AndrewKassab/pokemonbattle/README.md

 # pokemonbattle

-  This project is a simulation of the battle system implemented in the popular video game series Pokemon.
+  This is a recreation of the turn-based combat system implemented in the popular video game series Pokemon.
 It currently allows you to take control of two separate trainers and their partys and simulate a pokemon battle.

 # Current Version

-  - All Types supported
+  - All types supported
-  - Type advantages
+  - Type advantages and disadvantages
-  - Same Type Attack Bonus
+  - Same type attack bonus implemented (STAB)
   - Multi-type Pokemon
   - Stat Stages
   - Status Effects (all but confusion)
-  - Many move abilities (more to be supported later)
+  - Many move abilities (more to be supported later, check Moves folder for supported moves)

 # Goals